gipsi/code.log/January2017.md

+* 2017-01-11  Most important thing I learned today was the difference between declarative and imperative languages.
+The  declarative languages html and css can still run in the browser with the odd mistake.
+The imperative languages, programming languages 'proper' come to a halt with any mistake. (ch 4.
+Languages.
+The Resilient Web)
+I've been hovering, before proceeding to learn JavaScript but there is much still to learn of html and css.

 * 2017-01-10 "This contentout way of thinking is fundamentally different to the canvasin approach that dates all the way back to the Book of Kells." ... reading [Jeremy Kieth's Resilient Web Design](https://resilientwebdesign.com)